 - Despite objective evidence of some cognitive decline, overall cognitive status is judged to be intact

-- There is no marked decline in ability to manage daily responsibilities
+- There is no marked decline in the ability to manage daily responsibilities

-- Based on the above 4 criteria, there is no dementia
+- Based on the above four criteria, there is no dementia

 Signs and symptoms of MCI